 After Surgery, a Chemoradiation Cocktail

-The tumor was resectable, so I had a distal pancreatectomy in June of 2008 with Dr. Elliot Newman at NYU Langone Health.
+The tumor was resectable, so I had a distal pancreatectomy in June of 2008 with Dr. Elliot Newman at NYU Langone Health (now at Northwell Health, also in New York).
 Two-thirds of my pancreas and a number of lymph nodes were removed.
 In July, after I recovered from surgery, Dr. Deirdre Cohen, my oncologist, recommended a combination of chemotherapy and radiation.
 I started treatment with eight weeks of Gemzar.
 After a two-week break I had six weeks of radiation and 5-FU, followed by another six weeks of Gemzar.
 During that time I had to take breaks between the chemo and radiation sessions because I became anemic.